Rugbrød (Danish Rye Bread)

 • Let the dough rise, either for 8-12 hours overnight in the fridge, or for 1 hour at room temperature.

-• Line a loaf tin with parchment paper and oil any sides of the tin that are bare (you really don't want this bread to stick to the tin).
+• Line a large loaf tin (2lb or 900g capacity) with parchment paper and oil any sides of the tin that are bare (you really don't want this bread to stick to the tin).
+Alternatively, you can use 2 smaller loaf tins to bake the bread.

 A loaf pan lined with parchment paper.